wozjac/brackets-ui5/README.md

 In JS code:
 - Tern is used for getting hints; UI5 objects definitions (methods and properties) are included

-A convenient feature is when you use *this.byId("controlId")* function (or any with "byId" in its name) - it will try to find the control type in the associated view.

 ![code hints](http://public_repo.vipserv.org/images/code-hints-collage.jpg)

 Code hints also works in sap.ui.define and after selection inserts the object into array and function arguments.